Romanian Moldovan Language

 Speakers: Romanian has about 24–26 million native speakers worldwide.
 Most, about 19 million, live in Romania.
 About 2.5–3 million live in Moldova.
 Significant diasporas live in Ukraine, Serbia, Hungary, Bulgaria, Russia, Italy, Spain, the UK, and the US.
 The US population is estimated at between 50,000-100,000.

-Dialects: Romanian has four main dialects: Daco-Romanian (the standard language spoken in Romania and Moldova), Aromanian, Megleno-Romanian, and Istro-Romanian.
+Dialects and Variants: Romanian has four main dialects: Daco-Romanian (the standard language spoken in Romania and Moldova), Aromanian, Megleno-Romanian, and Istro-Romanian.
 Differences between how the language is spoken in Moldova and Romania are limited largely to pronunciation (accent) and some vocabulary, with Moldovan showing slightly more Russian influence.
+Within Moldova itself, there is also a divide between urban and rural speakers, mostly affecting accent.

 Gender: Romanian uses three grammatical genders—masculine, feminine, and neuter.
 However, as in ancient Latin, neuter nouns behave uniquely: they are masculine in the singular and feminine in the plural.
 Romanian is the only modern Romance language to preserve this aspect of Latin.